CF20852/Alexa_ESP32_DHT22_Skill/README.md

-# Alexa_ESP32_DHT22_Skill
-Alexa skill that enables the user to request temperature or humidity at a location
 # Overview
 This Readme is intended to be a tutorial on how to get an ESP32-based temperature and humidity reporting device using a DHT22 sensor up and running on Amazon Alexa.
 The user can ask the device for the temperature or humidity in one location, or if several devices are deployed, in each of those locations.